Will People Know I'm Using SmarterQueue?

 The reason Facebook shows this is so that you and other Page and Group admins can keep track of who added the posts to your page; whether they were added by you, another page admin, or an app you use.

-Your followers won’t see any indication that you’re using SmarterQueue to publish your posts.
+Your followers won’t see any indication that you’re using SmarterQueue to publish your posts when browsing through their Twitter Feed.

 Text posts to LinkedIn will show no indication of being published with SmarterQueue.
 LinkedIn’s API restricts third-party apps from publishing images and videos natively.
 So, we will host your images and videos on SmarterQueue servers.